Ghar Ho To Aisa: Plot

-The Kumar family consists of Ramprasad and his wife Durga.
-Their married son is Vijay, his wife Sharda and daughter Pinky.
-They also have a married daughter Kanchan whose husband Bajrangi is a gharjamai.
-Amar is their bachelor and unemployed son.
+The Kumar family consists of Ramprasad and his wife Durga, their eldest son Vijay, his wife Sharda, younger son Amar, daughter Kanchan, and granddaughter Pinky.
+Kanchan's husband, Bajrangi, is a gharjamai.
+Amar is unemployed.

-The movie opens with the dysfunctional Kumar family, where most of its members are highly greedy, lazy, selfish and abusive.
-Durga is a short-tempered, aggressive woman who physically and verbally abuses her daughter in law, Sharada, for every minor reason and belittles her for her poverty.
-Her elder son, Vijay follows her footsteps and is insensitive and abusive towards his wife and daughter.
-Durga's lazy daughter, Kanchan, is just like her mother and falsely accuses Sharada of being lazy, which results in the latter getting beaten up.
+Durga is a short-tempered woman who physically and verbally abuses her daughter in law, Sharada, for every minor reason and belittles her for her poverty.
+Vijay follows her footsteps and is insensitive and abusive towards his wife and daughter.
+Durga's daughter, Kanchan, is just like her mother.
 Kanchan is also highly domineering over her husband, Bajrangi, who does the housework.
 Ramprasad is a henpecked man.
-Sharada is a meek woman and respects her family, but nobody appreciates her work.
-Bajrangi is a simple and innocent man from a rural area and is not so intelligent, though he has sympathy for Sharada.

-The only member in the family who is truly good at heart and who actually cares for Sharada is Amar, Vijay's younger brother.
-Amar is an unemployed youth who is honest, kind and helpful, going as far as to beat up pickpockets to help an old woman.
+The only member of the family who actually cares for Sharada is Amar.
 During his quest for a job, he runs into Seema, the only daughter of a rich businessman who hates men and their domineering ways.
-Seema runs an NGO for the welfare of women, though Amar criticizes her for her biased hatred towards men.
+Seema runs an NGO for the welfare of women.
+Amar criticizes her for her hatred towards all men.

-Seema's father, Karamchand forces her to get married or else he would commit suicide.
-Seema tries to involve Amar in a false contract marriage and entices him with money.
+Seema's father, Karamchand, pushes her to get married.
+Seema tries to involve Amar in a false pretend marriage and entices him with money.
 Amar is outraged and flatly refuses her offer.

 Karamchand secretly overhears the entire exchange.
-Though disappointed with Seema, he is impressed with Amar's honest conduct and appoints him as the manager of his cycle factory.
-He also asks Amar to convince his daughter that not all men are domineering.
-Amar begins his successful career as a factory manager, earning Karamchand's trust and Seema's irritation.
+Though disappointed with Seema, he is impressed with Amar's honest conduct and appoints him the manager of his cycle factory.
+He also asks Amar to convince his daughter that not all men are alike.
+Amar begins his successful career as a factory manager, earning Karamchand's trust.

-Meanwhile, Durga asks Amar to enter in an engagement with and eventually marry Sona, the only daughter of an industrialist, as he offers a dowry of Rs 1 million.
+Meanwhile, Durga asks Amar to enter into an engagement with and eventually marry Sona, the only daughter of an industrialist, as he offers a dowry of Rs 1 million.
 Amar belittles his mother's greed and dismisses her idea.
 Durga demands Rs 10,000 from Sharada.
 Sharada pleads with her hard, but Durga is relentless and has her thrown out of the house.
-Sharada's mother, living in poverty finds out about her daughter's situation and succumbs to pressure.
+Sharada's mother, living in poverty, finds out about her daughter's situation and succumbs to pressure.
 Sharada protests to Durga, but Durga kicks her and Pinky out of the house.